 Highlights: Nonchalant, Playful, Loyal

 When it comes to loyalty, there are few small dogs that can match that of a Bolognese.
-Not only only are they devoted dogs, but have a temperament that meshes well with easy-going owners.
+Not only only are they highly devoted dogs, but have a temperament that meshes well with easy-going owners.
+The Bolognese just wants to have fun!

-These dogs are prone to anxiety, including separation anxiety.
-Make sure they get the obedience training and socialization needed early on.
+However, these dogs are prone to anxiety, including separation anxiety.
+Make sure they get the obedience training and socialization needed early on to reduce the chance of your dog developing unnecessary anxiety.

 Highlights: Curious, Spirited, Energetic

-Though Pomeranians usually come in brown, a white Pomeranian is truly a wonderful sight to see.
-Since they were first bred hundreds of years ago, they’ve been very popular dogs.
+Though Pomeranians usually come in brown (such as the one our family had), the white Pom is truly a wonderful sight to see.
+While they were first bred hundreds of years ago, they’ve still managed to retain their popularity over the years.

-Thanks to their bright and amusing personalities, Pomeranians were present among royal families and lower-class citizens.
-They’re ultra adaptable and intelligent dogs that fit any situation.
+Thanks to their bright and amusing personalities, Pomeranians were ideal pets among both the royal families and lower-class citizens.
+As such, they’re ultra adaptable and intelligent dogs that fit any situation and environment with ease.

-Pick up a Pomeranian and see why so many families approve of this dog.
-Bonus points if you manage to find a white fluffy one.
+The only downside is that the white coat sheds quite a bit.
+Grooming is a must!
+Otherwise, pick up a Pomeranian and see why so many families approve of this dog.
+Bonus points if you can find a white fluffy Pom.

 Highlights: Courageous, Kind, Devoted

-Not only are they sweet white dogs, but profoundly devoted and a gorgeous dog you won’t be able to take your eyes off.
+Not only are they sweet white dogs, but profoundly devoted to their masters.
+You can always count on the Kuvasz to have your back.
+With this gorgeous white dog, you won’t be able to take your eyes off them.

 11. Japanese Spitz